 Lets start with the hardware, it is the stuff that makes everything possible.
 A server is build of different components.
 This can be: a motherboard, Processors, RAM, NICs, HBA’s, GPU’s, HDD/SSD’s, and an out-of-band management (OBM) component.
 With HPE, the OBM is the so-called ILO.
-Hardware Vendors, create out these components a specific and predefined sets of hardware, that we most of the time also known as a Model, Type and / or series.
+Hardware Vendors, create a specific and predefined sets of hardware out of these components, that we most of the time also know as a Model, Type and / or series.
 With a specific Server Model, the vendor is sure that the hardware is aligned and perfectly in tune with the other components, and therefor knows that it performs and acts in a certain way.
 With HPE, these servers can be managed through the ILO.
 The ILO is a component that almost stands completely on itself.
-When the server is powered down or even chrashed, the ILO makes it possible that the server can still be reached and managed (most of the time 😉).
+When the server is powered down or even crashed, the ILO makes it possible that the server can still be reached and managed (most of the time 😉).
 Now for most of you this is well known knowledge, but it is important to start from the beginning.

 In the past, servers were most of the times stand-alone machines.
 Nowadays it is more common that the server is part of an enclosure or of a hyper-converged infrastructure (HCI).
 The server is or can be referred then as a blade.
 Within the enclosure, the blade makes use of shared components, which can be things like the Power Supply, but also Network Adapters.
 These enclosures can also be managed (Through the ILO), and does also needs to be updated.
 The same goes for the network adapters.
 With HPE these network adapters within the enclosure are also known as “Virtual Connects”.
 The Virtual Connects have virtual adapters profiles for each blade and presents it towards the blade as a physical adapter.
 Similar what VMware does with vmkernel adapters.